Trump pushes border wall fight ahead of State of the Union speech

 A source close to Trump said the president was not expected to take that step, which likely would draw a swift court challenge from Democrats.
 Instead he will urge a congressional committee to work out a border security deal by Feb.
 15.

-“He’s going to set the stage,” the source said.
-“He’ll tell people, ‘Here’s why I should,’ but say, ‘I’m giving Congress another chance to act.’”
+Trump continued to push his wall in a tweet earlier on Tuesday, vowing to “build a Human Wall if necessary.”

-Trump continued to push his wall in a Tuesday morning tweet ahead of his evening remarks, noting that the Pentagon has sent more troops to the U.S. southern border.
+Senate Democratic leader Chuck Schumer on Tuesday criticized Trump over the economy, healthcare and other issues.
+“The president will say the state of the union is strong but the American people know the state of the Trump administration is chaos,” he said.

 Trump’s speech also will offer an olive branch to opponents as he looks toward the 2020 election, targeting areas he sees for potential bipartisan agreement, such as infrastructure improvements, lowering prescription drug costs and healthcare.